anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 ### 9.4.2 Exception Types

 - **Technology Exceptions** : The use of specific technologies that are considered non conformant to CNTT principles (such as PCIe Direct Assignment, exposure of hardware features to VNFs/CNFs).
-- **Version Exceptions**: Using versions of  Software components, , APIs, or Hardware that are different from the ones specified in the specification.
+- **Version Exceptions**: Using versions of  Software components, APIs, or Hardware that are different from the specifications.

 <a name="9.4.3"></a>
 ### 9.4.3 Transition Framework